boyum/tesseract.js-auto-add/README.md

 # tesseract.js-auto-add
 Automatically adds all numbers (seperated by space or new line) in a picture.
-Uses Tesseract.js to parse the image.
+Made possible by the spectacular [Tesseract.js](https://github.com/naptha/tesseract.js).

+## License
+Apache 2.0
+Copyright 2016 Sindre Bøyum